SubSonic-Core/SubLight/SubLight.Documentation/articles/core-concepts.md

 SubLight recognizes the architectural value of distributed change tracking—especially in cacheable, mutation-prone entities.
 While not fully implemented in version 1, the following concepts are under active consideration:

 * **Mutation Intent Signaling** When a user accesses an entity with intent to modify, orchestration may capture this as a declarative signal—externalized via envelope metadata
-* **Dirty State Coordination** For entities marked `PersistenceIntent.Cachable`, SubLight may flag the record as **dirty**—indicating that resolution should be deferred until changes are committed or rolled back
+* **Dirty State Coordination** For entity declarations with `Orchestration Behavior: Cacheable`, SubLight may flag the record as **dirty**—indicating that resolution should be deferred until changes are committed or rolled back
 * **Deferred Resolution Behavior** Consumers attempting to resolve a dirty entity may receive stale data, a deferred response, or a fail-fast signal depending on orchestration policy
 * **Commit/Rollback Semantics** Coordinating distributed commits and rollbacks remains an open question.
 SubLight does not yet implement transaction orchestration across services or providers